 What’s New in Spell Catcher X version 10.3.7

 Spell Catcher X version 10.3.7 adds Quick Look support for previewing Spell Catcher documents.
-The complete list of changes for previous versions can be found on the Spell Catcher X Version History page.
+The complete list of changes for previous versions can be referenced from the Version History chapter.

 - Includes a Quick Look generator, supporting previews of Learned Words, Omitted Words, Shorthand Glossary, Dictionary Server, and Modify Selection Macro documents.